quantnetwork/overledger-sdk-javascript-v2/README.md

 >Note: For Windows users, please use git bash as the build currently uses UNIX-based commands.
 You will also need to make sure you have 'make' installed for windows.
 This is done by running powershell first as Administrator and then installing make with chocolatey: ```choco install make```

 This will build and link the packages together.

-To test if the package built correctly, you can run
+To test if the package built correctly, you can run:

 ```
 yarn run test